TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Seal.md

 <br />

-As the page doesn't have much we start fuzzing to see if we discover something more interesting:
+As the page doesn't have much we start `fuzzing` to see if we discover something more `interesting`:

 <br />